npnkhoi/npnkhoi.github.io/_posts/2023-10-01-aggie-classic-2.md

 - This team is more athletic than us.
 - Defensively, Tarelton has a player poaching one of our cutters (which are in the vert. stack).
 This made our offense hard.
 - In this match, the coaches decided we should play ho-stack when seeing the vert-stack doesn't work.
-	- **Horizon stack** basically has 2 horizontal lines of 3 (lower, handlers) and 4 (higher, cutters).
-It worked particularly well for swingings, thus suitable for counter the zone (i.e., cup) defense.
+	- **Horizontal stack** basically has 2 horizontal lines of 3 (lower, handlers) and 4 (higher, cutters).
+It worked particularly well for swingings, thus suitable to counter the zone (i.e., cup) defense.
 	- Most of the time, 3 handlers flow the disc by swinging.
 	- Among 4 cutters, the middle two are **poppers**, who are split to run deep and under to tear our the defenders.
-The other two are **swings**, who basically (1) distract the deep defender and (2) go under to get the disc from the side handler if possible.
+The other two are **wings**, who basically (1) distract the deep defender and (2) go under to get the disc from the side handler if possible.
-- Being a swing, I don't remember making any significant contributions in this game.
+- Being a wing, I don't remember making any significant contributions in this game.
 I even messed up with my cuts (slow undercuts, sticking in the deep for too long, etc.)

 Game 7: UTD - Sam Houston.
 We lost.
 - They played zone defense, so we had to adjust our ho-stack by asking both poppers to go under (but not into the cup) as soon as they saw an open space.
-- I think I scored once by sneaking behind the end-zone defenders.
+- I scored once by sneaking behind the end-zone defenders.
 An easy one.
 I didn't spike this time so that no more discs are destroyed.
 - In the last point, I played well.
 I defended by shuffling and using body to block undercuts.
 In offense, as a popper, I found some nice open space to cut in and got the disc.
 Unluckily, we lost that point and the match.

 (Game recordings may be published later.)